Assignment Help

 Best Cloud Backup Tools for College and University Students

 Auto-save in your writing app is the first layer of protection.
-Cloud backup is the second — and the two together make data loss from tech glitches essentially impossible.
-Here is an honest comparison of the major cloud platforms, evaluated specifically for student use in the US and UK.
+Cloud backup is the second — and together they make data loss essentially impossible.

 Google Drive

 15GB free.
 Real-time sync with Google Docs, Sheets, Slides.
 Version history included.
-Best overall free option for students.
+Best overall free option.

 Microsoft OneDrive

 5GB free (1TB with Microsoft 365 Education — free at most universities).
-Best for Word/Office users.
-Real-time Auto Save integration.
+Real-time Auto Save integration with Office.

 Dropbox

-2GB free (up to 5GB for students).
+2GB free.
 30-day version history on free plan.
 Works with any file type.
 Simple drag-and-drop interface.

 iCloud Drive